 namedtuple

-The dictionary is a fundamental data structure in Python.
+data type is a fundamental data structure in Python.
 The language itself is built around dictionaries, so they’re everywhere.
-Since they’re so common and useful, you probably use them a lot in your code.
-But how different are dictionaries and named tuples?
+Since they’re so common and useful, you’ve probably used them a lot in your code.
+But how different are named tuples and dictionaries?

-In terms of readability, you can probably say that dictionaries are as readable as named tuples.
-Even though they don’t provide a way to access attributes through the dot notation, the dictionary-style key lookup is quite readable and straightforward:
+In terms of readability, you could say that dictionaries are as readable as named tuples.
+Even though they don’t provide a way to access attributes using dot notation, the dictionary-style key lookup is quite readable and straightforward:

 >>> jane = {"name": "Jane", "age": 25, "height": 1.75}